John S. Jackson (geologist): Life

 John Semple Jackson was born 21 February 1920 in Dublin, the fifth child of six of Francis Robert and Elizabeth Jackson (née St John).
 Jackson's mother died in 1931, when he was aged 10.
 His father married her sister, Harriet "Tot" Semple, after she was widowed following the death of Rev. John Semple.

 Jackson grew up at the family home of Farmhill, Athy, County Kildare.
-He attended the Model School in Athy, going on to St Columba's College, Rathfarnham, Co.
-Dublin.
+He attended the Model School in Athy, going on to St Columba's College, Rathfarnham, County Dublin.
 After leaving school, Jackson worked in the family business, and passed the preliminary exam for Associateship of the Royal Institute of the Architects of Ireland to study architecture.
 In 1941, Jackson met his future wife, Sally (Mary Adina McCutcheon) at a dance in Alexandra College.
 Jackson was accepted into University of Oxford in 1942, but instead joined the Royal Air Force in 1943 training in England and Miami as a pilot.
 Sally signed up to the Women's Auxiliary Air Force as a radio mechanic around the same time, and they met a few times during the course of World War II.
 Jackson returned to England to train pilots in Cambridge.

 It has been said that it was flying over North America that spurred his interest in geology, and after the war Jackson began studying natural science in Trinity College, Dublin in 1946.
 Graduating with a BA in geology and zoology in 1950, having won the Edge prize in 1949.
 During this time, Jackson also edited the magazine TCD.
 Sally also attended TCD from 1947 to 1950, receiving a BA in mental and moral philosophy.
 The pair married on 6 November 1948 in Rathmines, and shared the care of their first child, born in 1950, to allow them both to attend lectures.
 They went on to have three sons, living in Dundrum, and later Ballybrack, County Dublin.